NINAD-17/Data_Structures_and_Algorithms/[08] Memory Allocation/Dynamic Memory Allocation/readme.md

     -   The operating system manages heap memory.
     -   The lifetime of heap-allocated memory extends until explicitly freed (using `delete` or `free`) or until program termination.
     -   Heap memory is accessible from the entire program.
+    - Simple Explaination:
+        - What goes here: Dynamically allocated memory (new, malloc, std::vector).
+        - When allocated: Only when you ask for it at runtime.
+        - Lifetime: Exists until you delete it (or program ends).
+        - Example:
+        ```cpp
+        int* arr = new int[1000]; // lives on heap
+        delete[] arr;             // must free manually
+        ```
+        - Think of it as: “big warehouse managed by the OS, you request space when needed.”
+        - Limit: Heap can grow large, but if RAM is full or fragmented, allocation can fail.
 4. Operating System and Physical Memory:

     -   The operating system manages physical memory (RAM).